The-Life/AdViewSDK_Android-3.4.1/README.md

 ```

 **Note:**
-You can refer to the code of AdInstlActivity in AdView Demo Project.
+You can refer to the code of AdInstlActivity in AdViewDemo Project.

 ##VII.
 Create opening screen ad

 **7.1 Create opening screen ad**

+Add the following code to your activity:

 ```
+ //Basic Initialization
+ InitConfiguration initConfiguration = new InitConfiguration.Builder(this)
+                .setUpdateMode( InitConfiguration.UpdateMode.EVERYTIME)
+                .setBannerCloseble(InitConfiguration.BannerSwitcher.CANCLOSED)
+                .setInstlControlMode(InitConfiguration.InstlControlMode.USERCONTROL)
+                .setSupportHtml(InitConfiguration.Html5Switcher.SUPPORT)
+                .setRunMode(InitConfiguration.RunMode.TEST)
+                .build();

+//Intialization for Open Screen ad AdViewSpreadManager.getInstance(this).init(initConfiguration, new String[]{MainActivity.SDK_KEY});

 // Set the logo at the bottom of opening screen (not required), you can also upload local images or images link.
 AdViewSpreadManager.getInstance(this).setSpreadLogo(R.drawable.spread_logo);

 // Set background color of opening screen( not required) AdViewSpreadManager.getInstance(this).setSpreadBackgroudColor( Color.WHITE);

-// Request opening screen ads AdViewSpreadManager.getInstance(this).request(this,MainActivity.key2, (RelativeLayout) findViewById(R.id.spreadlayout), this);
+// Request opening screen ads AdViewSpreadManager.getInstance(this).request(this,MainActivity.SDK_KEY,(RelativeLayout) findViewById(R.id.spreadlayout), this);

 ```

 **7.2 Ad Opening screen Event Handling**

-To receive events from ad, you should implement an event listener interface AdViewSpreadListener.
+To receive events from ad, you should implement an event listener interface **AdViewSpreadListener**.

 ```
 public interface AdViewSpreadListener {
 /**
  * This function is called when the ad is displayed.
  */
 public void onAdDisplay(String key);

 /**
  * This function is called when the ad request succeeds.
  */
 public void onAdReceived(String key);

 /**
  * Click to callback .
  */
 public void onAdClick(String key);

 /**
  * This function is called when the ad request failed.
  */
 public void onAdFailed(String key);
-16

 /**
  *This function is called when the ad is closed.
  */
 public void onAdClose(String key);

 /**
  * Custom callback
  */
-public void onAdNotifyCustomCallback(String
-key,ViewGroup view,int ruleTime,int delayTime);
+public void onAdNotifyCustomCallback(String key,ViewGroup view,int ruleTime,int delayTime);

 }

 ```

 **7.3 Custom countdown notification style on the top of opening screen**

 ```
-// Skip button will appears on the top after settings AdViewSpreadManager.getInstance(this).setSpreadNotifyTyp e(this, AdSpreadManager.NOTIFY_COUNTER_NUM);
+// Skip button will appears on the top after settings AdViewSpreadManager.getInstance(this).setSpreadNotifyType(this, AdSpreadManager.NOTIFY_COUNTER_NUM);

 // Defaults, none notification will be displayed public final static int NOTIFY_COUNTER_NULL = 0;

 // Countdown will be shown after settings public final static int NOTIFY_COUNTER_NUM = 1;

-// Skip button will be shown on the top after settings, but it will appear only after specified times. public final static int NOTIFY_COUNTER_TEXT = 2;
+// Skip button will be shown on the top after settings,but it will appear only after specified times. public final static int NOTIFY_COUNTER_TEXT = 2;

-// Will call this after settings: onAdNotifyCustomCallback(String key,ViewGroup view,intruleTime,int delayTime) interface, you can custom notification styles public final static int NOTIFY_COUNTER_CUSTOM = 3;
+// Will call this after settings:onAdNotifyCustomCallback(String key,ViewGroup view,intruleTime,int delayTime) interface, you //can custom notification styles public final static int NOTIFY_COUNTER_CUSTOM = 3;

 ```

 **Note:**

 For opening advertising please make sure the exposure time is sufficient, otherwise it will affect the income.
-You can refer to the code of SpreadScreenActivity in AdView Demo Project.
+You can refer to the code of SpreadScreenActivity in AdViewDemo Project.

 ##VIII.
 Create native advertising